ladjs/lad/Readme.md

 ## <a href="#crocodile-index">:crocodile:</a> [License](#crocodile-license)

-**Please CrocodileJS's licensing, as we have poured many hours and long nights into building it for you.
-Open-source isn't free for everyone involved.
+**Please respect CrocodileJS's licensing, as we have poured many hours and long nights into building it for you.
+[Open-source isn't free for everyone][oss-docs].
 If you have feedback or questions about the licensing information below please email <niftylettuce@gmail.com>.**

 CrocodileJS has two kinds of licenses; [GPLv3][license-url] for open-source projects and [MIT][comm-license-url] for commercial projects.